Using Submarine Landslides to Predict Slope Stability

 The unit will take about 4 hours depending on the skill level, motivation and discussion time allotted.
 Tangents may be very engaging so you may want to schedule more time.
 Students should do their own work in journals or notebooks that will be assessed at the end of the unit.
 Teams of 2 or 3 students are ideal, but this is dependent on how many maps or computers are available.
 If students have not used topographic maps recently, they should have some review before attempting to interpret the bathymetric map.

 At least 2 landslides with measurable adjacent slopes can be found in the main Hawaiian Islands.
 One is on the SW side of the big island (156.04W, 19.276N), the other is north of Molokai (156.92W, 21.476N).
-A third slide can be found south west of Lanai (157.56W, 20.868N), but may be more difficult to use.
-It may be advantageous to find more slides.
+Two more slides can be found but their adjacent slopes may be more difficult to measure.
+The most spectacular of these appears to have removed the entire northeast margin of Oahu (157.7W, 21.6N).
+Its debris field includes the massive Tuscaloosa Seamount and extends more than 100 km from the site of slope failure.
+A fourth slide can be found south west of Lanai (157.56W, 20.868N), that may also be difficult to measure the angle of the undisturbed slope.